curl/curl/docs/HTTP-COOKIES.md

   `-b, --cookie`

-  tell curl a file to read cookies from and start the cookie engine, or if it isn't a file it will pass on the given string. -b name=var works and so does -b cookiefile.
+  tell curl a file to read cookies from and start the cookie engine, or if it is not a file it will pass on the given string. -b name=var works and so does -b cookiefile.

   `-j, --junk-session-cookies`